 - North Carolina

 All government-backed mortgages are nonrecourse loans, even if you don’t live in one of the 12 states listed above.
 If you default on a VA, USDA or FHA loan, the lender cannot come after any assets except for your home.

 Let’s say you take out an auto loan to buy a car.
-Whether or not you have a recourse loan, the lender can legally repossess the vehicle if you stop making payments.
+If you stop making payments, the lender can legally repossess the vehicle.